Chief Constable Steve Jupp

 Head of Safeguarding and Investigations - Detective Chief Superintendent Eamonn Bridger

-Head of Safeguarding and Investigations
+Head of Crime, Safeguarding and Incident Management Command.

 Joint Head of Transport Services - Mark Davy